SpectraL519/cpp-ap/docs/tutorial.md

 > [!TIP]
 >
 > A single argument can have multiple value actions.
-Instead of writing complex logic in one action, consider composing several simple, focused actions for better readability and reuse.
+Instead of writing complex logic in one action, consider composing several simple, focused actions for better readability and reusability.

 <br/>